Cream cheese is perfect for beginners. It’s simple and doesn’t require any special tools. This recipe for French cream cheese is cultured for flavor.

-There are so many different ways to make homemade cream cheese.
-Milk can be curded and set with yogurt or lemon juice.
-However, setting the curd with rennet is the best way to get really thick cream cheese.
+There are several different ways to make cream cheese.
+Quick and easy recipes set the curd with yogurt or lemon juice.
+However, using rennet is the best way to get really thick cream cheese.

 - It’s affordable!
-It is about half the cost of store-bought bricks of cheese, and much cheaper than fancy homestyle cream cheese.
+It is about half the cost of store-bought cream cheese, and much cheaper than fancy homestyle cream cheese.

-- The flavour is amazing.
-I recommend French-style cream cheese and preculturing for the richest flavour, however, simple rennet-set cream cheese is sweet, creamy and delicious.
+- The flavor is amazing.
+I recommend French-style cream cheese and preculturing for the richest flavor, however, even simple rennet-set cream cheese is sweet, creamy, and delicious.

-- A really simple recipe.
-Since it is a fresh cheese, it doesn’t require as much precision around sterilization and heating.
+- Beginner-friendly.
+Since it is a fresh cheese, it doesn’t require as much precision around sanitation and heating.
 And there’s no need to cut the curd or press the cheese.
-It’s a really easy recipe.
+It’s a really easy recipe!

 French-Style Cream Cheese

-This recipe has two options: making a simple set curd cream cheese with rennet or making a French-style cheese by adding a bit of culture.
+This recipe has two options: making a simple cheese with rennet or making a French-style cream cheese by adding a bit of culture.

-Homemade cream cheese is set at 72F, so you will need to add a mesophilic culture.
+Since homemade cream cheese is set at 72F (22C), you need to use a mesophilic (room temperature) culture.
 Here are three different options that you can simply add with the rennet:

 - Mesophilic cheese culture: Use 1 packet, enough for 2 gallons of milk.